Luispain/treelab/README.md

 Usage
 =====

-You may use the API of TreeLab using a python script:
+You may use the API of TreeLab using a python script :

 ```python
 from treelab import cgns